MTG acquires mobile racing game studio Hutch Games for up to $375 million – TechCrunch

 Sweden’s MTG is making a significant acquisition in the mobile gaming industry.
-The company is acquiring Hutch Games, the London-based game studio behind popular mobile racing games, such as Rebel Racing, F1 Manager and Top Drives.
+The company is acquiring Hutch Games, the London-based game studio behind popular mobile racing games such as Rebel Racing, F1 Manager and Top Drives.

 The acquisition is an important one for MTG as the company is spending $275 million right away and setting aside another $100 million for performance-based payments.